 Hiroshima style Okonomiyaki

-Perhaps the best known food of Hiroshima is its style of okonomiyaki.
-Of course, okonomiyaki – sometimes described as Japanse pizza or Japanese omlette – is most readily connected with Osaka, but in actual fact many people cite the Hiroshima style, sometimes known as Hiro-yaki, as the most popular.
-The dish is cooked on a griddle with masses of cabbage, bacon and soba noodles sandwiched between layers of fried batter.
-Various toppings include mayonnaise, cheese, okonomiyaki sauce, eggs and dried bonito flakes.
+Perhaps the best-known food of Hiroshima is its style of okonomiyaki.
+Of course, okonomiyaki – sometimes described as Japanse pizza or Japanese omelet – is most readily connected with Osaka, but many people cite the Hiroshima style, sometimes known as Hiro-yaki, as the most popular.
+The dish is cooked on a griddle and contains masses of cabbage, bacon and soba noodles sandwiched between layers of fried batter.
+Various toppings include mayonnaise, cheese, okonomiyaki sauce, eggs, and dried bonito flakes.
 A great place to find it is in Hiroshima’s Okonomimura – okonomiyaki village – where there are four floors of equally great restaurants from which to choose.

 With a history reaching back to the 16th century, Hiroshima prefecture’s oyster farming is responsible for 60-70% of Japan’s haul, so it is no surprise that ‘kaki’ is so popular here.
 Oysters fished in Hiroshima are large and plump, and are sold internationally as well as all across Japan with the springtime seeing large oyster festivals held in Tokyo and Nagoya.
 While in the west we expect our oyster to come raw, preferably on the half-shell and served with champagne, the Japanese take a far more prosaic, though extensive, attitude to the shellfish.
 Kaki-fry (deep fried) and kaki-don (baked and served on a bowl of rice) are the most likely way to find them served.

 If anyone was to ask you if you ‘like Hiroshima men’, they would probably be talking about Tsukemen.
-Possibly best described as ‘ramen’s strange cousin’ Tsukemen’s noodles are served cold in a dish seperate from the broth with the intention of dipping before eating.
-The broth itself is often served on an increasingly spicy scale chosen by the customer from one to five and so, if you take too many noodles at one time, the flavour can become a little overpowering.
+Possibly best described as ‘ramen’s strange cousin’ Tsukemen’s noodles are served cold in a dish separate from the broth with the intention of dipping before eating.
+The broth itself is served on an increasingly spicy scale chosen by the customer from one to five and so, if you take too many noodles at one time, the flavor can become a little overpowering.
 Dipping just two or three noodles in one go is advisable.
-Other ingredients include pork, eggs, cucumber and cabbage amongst others.
+Other ingredients include pork, eggs, cucumber, and cabbage among others.

 Branching out from Onomichi are the islands of the Seto Inland Sea and, apart from the abundance of citrus fruit, this means primarily one thing: seafood.
 The Seto Inland Sea is one of the most productive seas in Japan supplying seafood specialties to the area including grilled eel for Miyajimaguchi, octopus for Mihara, and a shark called ‘wani’ for northern Hiroshima.